What Can I bring Through the TSA Checkpoint?

-TSA officers are required to wear face masks and gloves.
+TSA officers are required to wear face masks and gloves if local Covid-19 levels are HIGH.
 They may also choose to wear eye protection or clear plastic face shields.
 In addition, TSA ofﬁcers change their gloves following each pat-down and upon passenger request.

 - Cleaning and Disinfecting